 Is Living in Denver Affordable?

-The cost-of-living in Denver is higher in certain ways compared to the national average.
+The cost-of-living is higher in certain ways compared to the national average.
 Housing, health care, and transportation are all above the national average.
 On the other hand, food and energy are less expensive than the national average, according to Salary.com

 What Careers Are in High Demand in Colorado?

-For example, the average industrial engineer in Denver can expect to make about $104,000 per year, according to SkillsetGroup’s 2023 Salary Guides.
+For example, the average industrial engineer can expect to make about $104,000 per year, according to SkillsetGroup’s 2023 Salary Guides.
 Our geographically targeted salary guides offer projections for more than 260 professional positions across industries.
 An industrial engineer on the high end of the salary schedule could stand to make as much as $114,400 per year.
 Compare that to an average salary of $89,950, nationwide, according to the US Bureau of Labor Statistics.

 On the other hand, some jobs track the national salary averages or lag behind.
 A chemical engineer in Denver makes about $100,000 on average, compared with an average national salary of $105,550, according to the BLS.

 Aerospace is another major employer in the Denver, Colorado area.
 Lockheed-Martin, for instance, is just one of dozens of aerospace companies hiring in Denver.
-On average, program managers at an aerospace company in Denver can expect to make an annual salary for of $107,460.
+On average, program managers at an aerospace company in the area can expect to make an annual salary for of $107,460.
 That compares with only $94,500m, on average, nationally.

 Is it Easy to Find a Job in Denver?